Depression Therapy: Preparing for Your First Appointment

 - How often will we meet?

-- Will this therapy be short-term or long-term?
+- How do we decide whether therapy will be short-term or long-term?

 2. Keep a log or journal.